 (24x3–12xy+9x)/3x = (24x3/3x)–(12xy/3x)+(9x/3x)

 For dividing a polynomial with another polynomial, the polynomial is written in standard form i.e. the terms of the dividend and the divisor are arranged in decreasing order of their degrees.
+The method to solve these types of divisions is “Long division”.
+In algebra, an algorithm for dividing a polynomial by another polynomial of the same or lower degree is called polynomial long division.
+It is the generalised version of the familiar arithmetic technique called long division.
 Let us take an example.

 After this, the leading term of the dividend is divided by the leading term of the divisor i.e. 3x3 ÷ x =3x2.
 This result is multiplied by the divisor i.e. 3x2(x -1) = 3x3 -3x2 and it is subtracted from the divisor.
 Now again, this result is treated as a dividend and the same steps are repeated until the remainder becomes zero or its degree becomes less than that of the divisor as shown below.